Philadelphia Medical Malpractice Lawyer

 Not really.
 Doctors in our state are licensed through the Commonwealth of Pennsylvania.
 Contrary to popular belief, medical malpractice cases do not have a direct impact on a doctor’s medical license.

 “However, it is a fact that the vast majority of medical professionals who have been sued for medical malpractice improved their standard of care to minimize the risk of medical mistakes,” says our Philadelphia medical malpractice attorney at The Law Offices of Greg Prosmushkin, P.C.

 Do Doctors Pay for Patients’ Damages and Losses in Medical Malpractice Cases Out of Pocket?

-In Pennsylvania, medical professionals are legally required to carry minimum $1 million in medical insurance coverage to be able to cover their patients damages and losses caused by medical errors arising from negligence, recklessness, or carelessness.
+In Pennsylvania, medical professionals are legally required to carry a minimum of $1 million in medical insurance coverage to be able to cover their patient’s damages and losses caused by medical errors arising from negligence, recklessness, or carelessness.